 Key Takeaways

-Performance marketing campaigns can reach prospects through a wide range of channels, spanning from social media and search to native ads.
+Performance marketing campaigns can reach prospects through a wide range of channels, spanning from social media and search to display ads.
 Campaigns that focus on the action stages of the funnel (consideration and purchase) are likely to deliver results faster and at a lower cost.
-However, it’s crucial to choose the right channels to reach your target audience when they are ready to buy.
+However, it’s crucial to choose the right channels to reach your target audience when they’re ready to buy.
 Platforms that use AI-powered real-time analytics can deliver results faster.

 Frequently Asked Questions (FAQs)